AgoraIO/Advanced-Video/Customized-Encryption/Agora-Customized-Encryption-Android/README.md

 - Join / leave channel
 - Encrypt/Decrypt data packet for RTC SDK

-A tutorial demo for Agora Video SDK can be found here: [Agora-Android-Tutorial-1to1](https://github.com/AgoraIO/Agora-Android-Tutorial-1to1)
+A tutorial demo for Agora Video SDK can be found here: [Agora-Android-Tutorial-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Android-Tutorial-1to1)

-You can find demo for iOS here: [Agora-Customized-Encryption-iOS](https://github.com/AgoraIO-Community/Agora-Customized-Encryption-iOS)

 ## Running the App
 **First**, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
 Update "app/src/main/res/values/strings.xml" with your App ID.